rcmoynihan/modern-data-eng/README.md

 6. **DBeaver:** Open DBeaver and ensure ClickHouse drivers are visible in the Driver Manager.

 ## Troubleshooting
+_Below are a few common points, but even if something is not listed I encourage you to try and troubleshoot amongst you and your cohort.
+The reality is setting up a development environment can often be the hardest part of software engineering - start practing now!_
 ### General Issues
 - **An installed CLI tool cannot be found:** Try exiting your terminal completely and reopening a new window to reload.
 Then, ensure your poetry environment is installed and running properly.